Catherine Beauchemin-Pinard reacts to winning a bronze medal

 In each weight class, competitors are divided into four pools by draw.
 The top eight ranked judokas in each category are seeded to ensure they do not face each other until the round of 16.
 The four judokas who lose in the quarterfinals get a second chance at the podium through the single-elimination repechage.
 The winners of the two repechages face the losing semifinalists in the two bronze medal matches while the winning semifinalists compete for gold and silver.

-Canada’s Olympic Judo History (Pre-Paris 2024)
+Canada’s Olympic Judo History (Pre-LA 2028)

-Canada has won seven Olympic medals in judo.
+Canada has won eight Olympic medals in judo.
 Doug Rogers won Canada’s first Olympic judo medal when the sport made its Olympic debut at Tokyo 1964, taking heavyweight (80kg) silver.
 Two decades later, Mark Berger added a heavyweight (95kg) bronze at Los Angeles 1984.

 Nicolas Gill became Canada’s most successful Olympic judoka with his two medals, bronze at Barcelona 1992 (86kg) and silver at Sydney 2000 (100kg), before becoming a national team coach.
 His student, Antoine Valois-Fortier, won half-middleweight (81kg) bronze at London 2012.